nopSolutions/nopCommerce-Docs/en/installation-and-upgrading/installing-nopcommerce/installing-on-linux.md

 > [!NOTE]
 >
-> If you have any error see detail information on the [Install the .NET SDK or the .NET Runtime on Ubuntu](https://docs.microsoft.com/dotnet/core/install/linux-ubuntu) page.
+> If you have an error, see the detailed information on the [Install the .NET SDK or the .NET Runtime on Ubuntu](https://docs.microsoft.com/dotnet/core/install/linux-ubuntu) page.

-You may see all installed .Net Core runtimes by the following command:
+You can see all installed .Net Core runtimes by the following command:

 ```cmd
 dotnet --list-runtimes